 Leader:

-[Maror held up for all to see.]
+Leader picks up cup for all to see.

 Leader: